Byvalvin/Sol-Eye/doc/how-to-use.md

 - Getting Solar is the longest step in the process.
 It takes ~30 secs to complete(some patience is necessary here).
 - The process can be repeated for new csv files.
 If a new .csv file is added, the *Upload CSV* button should be clicked again to use the new .csv file.
 - Once the solar data for a location is gotten once, there is no need to retrieve it again unless the location is changed.
+- This is a showcase site, so initial loading of the site may take 1-2 mins.